webdriverio/workshop/chapter_03.md

 > Do you want WebdriverIO to autogenerate some test files?

-Since we've already written our automation script, we can press `n` here as our objective will be to transfer that script into a test.
+Since we've already written our automation script, we can press `n` here.
+We'll reserve the task of crafting our own page objects for a subsequent chapter.

 If you select `y` you will get the following questions